Our Board Members

 Ande has been blessed with 12 other people who have come together to form the board of directors, each from a different walk of life, to become a part of her passion and assist her in caring for these wonderful equine companions.
 She says she could not do it without each and every one of them.
 And we could not do it without her.

-Carla is the Treasurer for HITVERAS.
-She does timekeeping and processes payroll as her vocation, so it is natural for her to extend that skill to the rescue.
+Carla's profession was timekeeping and processing of payroll before she retired, so it was natural for her to extend that skill to the rescue for many years.
 Carla, Ande's sister, has been involved with Hope from it's inception.
-Although she is admittedly not as comfortable around horses as her sister is, Carla is invaluable in her role of keeping the financial aspect of this non-profit organization up-to-date.
-Carla is also Paris McGinn's mother, so she just became a grandma in June of 2010!!!
+Although she is admittedly not as comfortable around horses as her sister is, Carla is invaluable to the rescue with her knowledge of how the rescue and it's finances work.
+She recently retired as our financial manager handing that duty to Paris, her daughter, and now assists Paris in keeping financial aspect of this non-profit organization up-to-date.

 Let us also thank Carla's husband Denny who has spent countless hours and strength working to give us a better facility.
 Denny has helped us build fences, repair sheds, and built our training area together with Ray Oller.